abibou1/video-summarizer/README.md

 - Python 3.10+
 - A YouTube Data API key with read access
-- An OpenAI API key enabled for the Whisper (`whisper-1`) model (for transcription)
+- An OpenAI API key enabled for the Whisper (`whisper-1`) model (for transcription fallback)
-- A Hugging Face account and access token (for Inference API access)
+- A Hugging Face account and access token (required only when email summaries are enabled)

 Install dependencies: